Scherzer, Seager get big-money deals ahead of CBA expiration - WHIZ News

 — Free agent right-hander Kevin Gausman agreed to a $110 million, five-year contract with the Blue Jays, pending a successful physical.

-— Free agent left-hander Robbie Ray, the AL Cy Young Award winner, agreed to a $115 million, seven-year contract with Seattle, subject to a successful physical.
+— Free agent left-hander Robbie Ray, the AL Cy Young Award winner, agreed to a $115 million, five-year contract with Seattle, subject to a successful physical.

 — Center fielder Byron Buxton, also one season shy of free agent eligibility, agreed to a $100 million, seven-year contract with Minnesota, a deal subject to a successful physical.